 Used Ford Fiesta buying guide: 2002-08 (Mk6); 2008-13 (Mk7)

-The Ford Fiesta has been a top-selling model for decades, so it’s easy to get hold of this supermini
+The Ford Fiesta has been a top-selling model for decades, so it’s easy and cheap to get into this excellent small car

 Our used Ford Fiesta buying guide will give you the information needed to find the perfect Fiesta.